The countries that are part of EU trade, the certificates you need, and how to get consignments checked.

 If you’re the operator of the destination site, and it’s an EU-approved market or assembly centre, you must not admit any animal unless it has the right certification and complies with EU regulation.

-You can transport animal products that are intended for human consumption, like meat, dairy and eggs, without a health certificate, but they must be accompanied by a commercial document.
+You can transport animal products intended for human consumption, like meat, dairy and eggs (known as Products of Animal Origin or POAO), without a health certificate, but they must be accompanied by a commercial document.
+However, if your consignment of POAO is under safeguard measures you must follow the same ITAHC process as for live animals

 The commercial document should include details of the contents of the consignment, plus the name of the person who sent it and the person it’s being sent to.